mooahmad/prestaconcept.github.io/presta-cms-core/developer-guide/block.md

 -   provide the **translator**
 -   automatically load the **template**
--   **preview** : block which used javascript or complex css features to render should provide a preview image to display it in the administration screen.
-For example a carousel.
+-   **preview** : block which used javascript or complex css features to render should provide a preview image to display it in the administration screen (for example carousel).
 -   **settingsRoute** : block which displays application entities (for example blog posts) should provide a settingsRoute which is the sonata admin code of the entities listing.
-A link to the corresponding admin listing will be displayed in the page administration.
+A link to the corresponding admin list will be displayed in the page administration.

 ## Build your first block

 Let's create a new block for listing blog post.
 Blog post have a custom administration done with sonata.

-Our bundle will have a title editable and an option to set the number of post to display.
+Our bundle will have an editable title and an option to set the number of post to display.

 We supposed that your bundle is in src/Presta/Blog and Blog Post CRUD is already done.